A Homeowner’s Guide to Emergency Heating Repair

 Your home is too hot or too cold

-If your home is never the right temperature, despite having the correct setting, then there’s something wrong.
+If your home is never the right temperature, despite having the correct setting, then something is wrong.
 There may be a problem with airflow through the duct system.
 It may also indicate problems with your heat exchanger.
-It will require an inspection by a service technician for leaks and other issues that technicians should address promptly to prevent heating system failure.
+It will require an inspection by a service technician for leaks and other issues that professionals should address promptly to prevent heating system failure.

 Your bills are higher than you expect

-If you noticed a much higher heating bill recently, take a look at your home’s central heating system to see if it’s running as frequently as it should.
-If so, have an HVAC technician check to determine what causes the problem before turning on the power again.
+If you noticed a much higher heating bill recently, look at your home’s central heating system to see if it’s running as frequently as it should.
+If so, have an HVAC technician check to determine the cause of the problem before turning on the power again.
 This could save you money by catching the issue early and preventing more expensive repairs later.

 Prevention is the best way to avoid costly heating system repairs.
-Taking steps will help prevent problems from progressing and keep your house at a comfortable temperature all winter long.
+Taking these steps will help prevent problems from progressing and keep your house at a comfortable temperature all winter.
 Some of the most important ways to prevent heating system failure include:

 Don’t allow pets or children near any exposed wiring or controls

-Electrical components in your home’s heating sensor are dangerous if they become damaged.
-While it might seem like an easy fix for an experienced HVAC technician, there is still a risk that the furnace could start on fire if not repaired properly.
-Keep all pets and children away from areas where exposed wiring or controls exist.
+Electrical components in your home’s heating sensor are dangerous if they get damaged.
+While it might seem like an easy fix for an experienced HVAC technician, there is still a risk that the furnace could catch on fire if not repaired properly.
+Keep all pets and children away from areas where there are exposed wiring or controls.

 Have furnaces serviced twice per year

 A licensed HVAC technician can help ensure that your central heating system operates as safely and efficiently as possible.
-For maximum safety, schedule furnace services twice per year before the first cold days of winter arrive to keep your home comfortable all season long.
+For maximum safety, schedule furnace services twice per year before winter arrives to keep your home comfortable all season.

 Perform regular checks on flues, vents, and ducts